oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Important: As described in (#canonicalization), digests are calculated over the JSON literal formed by serializing an object containing the salt, the claim value, and optionally the claim name.
-This ensures that issuer and Verifier use the same input to their digest derivation algorithms and avoids issues with canonicalization of JSON values that would lead to different digests.
+This ensures that the Issuer and Verifier use the same input to their digest derivation algorithms and avoids issues with canonicalization of JSON values that would lead to different digests.
 The II-Disclosures Object therefore maps claim names to JSON-encoded arrays.